jbunke/deltascript/docs/lang-spec.md

 ### Introduction
 * Motivation
+* About the specification
-* Notation
+  * Notation and conventions
   * Overview of the specification

 ### 1 – Syntax and grammar
 * Grammar notation